William Kelley (screenwriter): Witness

 Producer Edward S. Feldman, who was in a "first-look" development deal with 20th Century Fox in the mid-1980s, first received the screenplay for Witness which had been written in 1983 by Kelley and Earl W. Wallace.
 Originally entitled Called Home (which is the Amish term for death), it ran for 182 pages, the equivalent of three hours of screen time.
 The script, which had been circulating in Hollywood for several years, had been inspired by an episode of Gunsmoke which Kelley and had written in the 1970s, and was based upon an idea by Wallace's wife, novelist Pamela Wallace.

 Feldman liked the concept, but felt too much of the script was devoted to Amish traditions, diluting the thriller aspects of the story.
 He offered Kelley and Wallace $25,000 for a one-year option and one rewrite, and an additional $225,000 if the film actually were made.
 They submitted the revised screenplay in less than six weeks, and Feldman delivered it to Fox.
 Joe Wizan, the studio's head of production, rejected it with the statement that Fox did not make "rural movies".

 Feldman sent the screenplay to Harrison Ford's agent Phil Gersh, who contacted the producer four days later and advised him his client was willing to commit to the film.
 Certain the attachment of a major star would change Wizan's mind, Feldman approached him once again, but Wizan insisted that as much as the studio liked Ford, they still were not interested in making a "rural movie."

 Feldman sent the screenplay to numerous studios, and was rejected by all of them, until Paramount Pictures finally expressed interest.
 Feldman's first choice of director was Peter Weir, but he was involved in preproduction work for The Mosquito Coast and passed on the project.
 John Badham dismissed it as "just another cop movie", and others Feldman approached either were committed to other projects or had no interest.
 Then, as financial backing for The Mosquito Coast fell through, Weir became free to direct Witness, which was his first American film.
 Starting the film immediately was imperative, because a Directors Guild of America strike was looming.

-The film was eventually released in February of 1985 and would become both a critical and box-office success earning Wallace and Kelley a Writers Guild of America award and the 1986 original screenplay Oscar which was shared with Wallace’s wife Pamela.
+The film was eventually released in February 1985 and would become both a critical and box-office success earning Wallace and Kelley a Writers Guild of America award and the 1986 original screenplay Oscar which was shared with Wallace's wife Pamela.

 Personal life and death

-Kelly married his wife Cornelia Ann "Nina" Kelley in September of 1954 and they had two children.
+Kelly married his wife Cornelia Ann "Nina" Kelley in September 1954 and they had two children.
 He died of cancer on February 3, 2003, in his home in Bishop, California, shortly after his final novel, A Servant of Slaves: The Life of Henriette Delille was published.